 It may happen that you accidentally purchased the wrong size batteries.
 Inserting a smaller size battery can be a reason for the hearing aid not work.
 Check on the size of the last packet you used.
 Battery sizes are color-coded so if you cannot remember the number, it may be easier to remember the color.

 - Are the hearing aids charged?
 Rechargeable hearing aids need to be charged every 18 to 24 hours depending on your usage habits.
 If you are using rechargeable hearing aids, try and charge your hearing aids in the charging case for a few hours to see if something as simple as a flat battery could be the cause for your hearing aid not working.

 - Is the hearing aid properly inserted?

-If the earmold or slim tube and dome are not inserted properly or positioned correctly in the ear canal, this can affect the sound you hear.
+If the earmold slim tube or receiver and dome are not inserted properly or positioned correctly in the ear canal, this can affect the sound you hear.

 - Have I recently cleaned the hearing aid?

 If the earmold or slim tube is blocked with wax, you may not be able to hear since the passage through which sound is delivered into your ear is blocked.
 If you are using a receiver-in-the-canal (RIC) hearing aid, check that the wax guard (cerustop) behind the dome isn’t blocked with wax.
 It may also be helpful to wipe the dome or clean it with the little brush if provided.
 The slim tube can be cleaned using a cleaning wire or small piece of fishing line threaded through the tube.
 In the case of RIC hearing aids, do not attempt to insert anything into the receiver!
 Earmolds can be washed in warm soapy water and if there is a wax plug you can remove it using a small brush or other cleaning tools.
 Please remember to always follow the cleaning instructions suggested by your hearing healthcare provider or the manufacturer.

 - Have I been putting my hearing aids in the dryer?